-From April to July 2023, Relief Not Found is performing slightly better than the target at 1.9%, similar to the prior year.
+From April to December 2023, Relief Not Found is performing on target sitting at 2.2%, similar to the prior year.
 The improvements in turnover, sick time, and ability to find replacement staff at straight-time/OT may continue to improve RNF over time.